 2. Each department in the School will elect from its membership, according to its own stipulations of eligibility and terms of office, a regular Departmental Representative and an Alternate.
-The Alternate member will represent the department at meetings of the Council when the Departmental Representative is absent, and it is the responsibility of the Departmental Representative to arrange such representation of his department by the designated Alternate whenever s/he anticipates that he cannot attend.
-The Alternate representative may attend any meeting of the Council of Departmental Representatives as a non-voting participant in addition to the Departmental Representative, but when s/he attends in the Departmental Representative's absence, s/he shall exercise a vote.
+The Alternate member will represent the department at meetings of the Council when the Departmental Representative is absent, and it is the responsibility of the Departmental Representative to arrange such representation of his/her/their department by the designated Alternate whenever he/she/they anticipate that he/she/they cannot attend.

+The Alternate representative may attend any meeting of the Council of Departmental Representatives as a non-voting participant in addition to the Departmental Representative, but when he/she/they attend in the Departmental Representative's absence, he/she/they shall exercise a vote.